sam4web/portfolio-v3/README.md

 ## Deployment

-The website is hosted on GitHub Pages.
-Updates to the `main` branch trigger an automatic deployment.
+The website is hosted on GitHub Pages, with automatic deployment upon updates to the `main` branch.

 ## Contact

 Feel free to connect with me for collaborations or inquiries:

 - **GitHub:** [@sam4web](https://github.com/sam4web/)
 - **Email:** [sijal.m06@gmail.com](mailto:sijal.m06@gmail.com)